Umutoni-Rita/bookavida/README.md

 Responsive design for easy use on desktop or mobile devices

 ## Getting Started
-To get started with Bookavida, simply visit our website at [bookavida.vercel.app].
+To get started with Bookavida, simply visit our website at [bookavida.vercel.app](bookavida.vercel.app).
 You can search for books using the search bar, and use the filters to refine your results.
 Once you find a book you like, click on it to see more details and add it to your reading list.